Get insider access

 Notable Mentions

-• Logitech MX Mechanical: If you like the compatibility across devices that the Logitech MX Keys S offers but prefer the tactile experience of typing on a mechanical keyboard, the Logitech MX Mechanical is a great choice for Mac computers.
-However, it's typically more expensive and isn't as comfortable to type on without a wrist rest, thanks to its higher-profile design.
-See our review
+• Logitech MX Mechanical: If you like the compatibility across devices that the Logitech MX Keys S offers but prefer the tactile experience of typing on a mechanical keyboard, the Logitech MX Mechanical is a great, straightforward choice for Mac computers.
+However, it's a bit louder, typically more expensive, and isn't as comfortable to type on without a wrist rest as the MX Keys S. See our review

 Recent Updates